rust-lang/rust/doc/tutorial.md

 ## Other uses of safe references

 Safe references are not only used for argument passing.
-When you destructure on a value in an `alt` expression, or loop over a vector with `for`, variables bound to the inside of the given data structure will use safe references, not copies.
+When you destructure on a value in a `match` expression, or loop over a vector with `for`, variables bound to the inside of the given data structure will use safe references, not copies.
 This means such references are very cheap, but you'll occasionally have to copy them to ensure